ragardner/tktrees/DOCUMENTATION.md

-# TK-TREES DOCUMENTATION
+# TKTREES DOCUMENTATION

-Tk-Trees is an app for management of hierarchy data in table format.
+TkTrees is an app for management of hierarchy data in table format.
 It was written in the Python programming language and utilizes the following libraries:
  - tkinter, tksheet, openpyxl

-Tk-Trees is licensed under AGPL-3.0 and is the copyright of R. A. Gardner.
+TkTrees is licensed under AGPL-3.0 and is the copyright of R. A. Gardner.
 - github.com/ragardner
 - github@ragardner.simplelogin.com